 After you have analyzed the mentioned points, you can decide what part of the budget to allocate to the localization team.
 You will see the scope of work the team is going to do.
 Ironically enough, everyone notices the work of the localization team only when something goes wrong.
 Nonetheless, now you understand the significance of this process and can make an informed decision.

 Photo credit: The feature image has been done by Motortion.This guest article has been submitted by Ryan Pell.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.